isomerpages/mse-zerowaste/_waste-streams/04-recycling-right.md

 <a name="govt"></a>
 #### What is the government doing?

-We are making it easier for residents to recycle in order to increase the domestic recycling rate to 30% by 2030, which is one of the targets of our Sustainable Singapore Blueprint.
+The recycling rate for the domestic sector is currently 21%.
+We are making it easier for residents to recycle in order to increase the domestic recycling rate to 30% by 2030, which is one of the targets of our [Sustainable Singapore Blueprint](www.sustainablesingapore.gov.sg){:target="_blank"}.

-Infrastructure has been put in place to make recycling more convenient.
 Since 2014, every HDB block has been provided with a blue recycling bin - up from one bin for every five blocks.
 There are also dual chutes for refuse and recyclables in all new HDB flats and non-landed private residential developments.

 We will also use regulatory measures to complement the new recycling infrastructure.
 For example, we will introduce a new framework to make it easier for Singaporeans to [recycle their e-waste](/waste-streams/e-waste/).